-Show a set of balancing scales on the board - have s things that might happen during the day.
-Each end o labelled - or +.
-Sort the statements into things that r positive way or things that may affect our day in a ne each) If the scale can beus to experience setbacks and how thismay affect our day in amakes us a stronger person in the future if Ups and downs are a normal part of life and that we sometimes.
-There are some things we can have cont changed and some things that cannot be changed.
-Let's think about a setback you may experience e.g. football team or not performing very well in a test. not being chosen for a What could the person in this situation do to make t or turn things around?
-The children might want to re affirmations they made in the previous lesson.
-Brainstorm ways to deal with setbacks e.g. talking to concentrating on the good in a situation, learn from understanding some things can't be controlled.
-Unhelpful ways may include giving up or turning eve deal which can't be overcome. rything into a huge Review project question: Should we give up easily?
+Show a set of balancing scales on the board - have some statements of Explain why sometimes it is important for things that might happen during the day.
+Each end of the scale can be us to experience setbacks and how this labelled - or +.
+Sort the statements into things that may affect our day in a makes us a stronger person in the future if positive way or things that may affect our day in a negative way (5 of each) we deal with them correctly.
+Ups and downs are a normal part of life and that we all have set-backs sometimes.
+There are some things we can have control over that can be changed and some things that cannot be changed.
+Let's think about a setback you may experience e.g. not being chosen for a football team or not performing very well in a test.
+What could the person in this situation do to make themselves feel better or turn things around?
+The children might want to refer back to the affirmations they made in the previous lesson.
+Brainstorm ways to deal with setbacks e.g. talking to someone, concentrating on the good in a situation, learn from mistakes, ask for help, understanding some things can't be controlled.
+Unhelpful ways may include giving up or turning everything into a huge deal which can't be overcome.

+Review project question: Should we give up easily?